Millions of people worldwide experience Sadness or Depression at some point. Depression is a mental illness, not an emotion.

 I have found The Power of Now: A Guide to Spiritual Enlightenment by Eckhart Tolle very helpful.

 It examines how people interact with themselves and others, self-reflection, and living in the present moment.
-You can find the Audiobook on YouTube.
+The audiobook can be found on YouTube.

 Another valuable source of inspiration is Dr. Wayne Dyer’s book Change Your Thoughts—Change Your Life, based on living according to the wisdom in the way of the Tao Te Ching by Lao-tzu.